rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 ><CITE>“Though it bears the imprint of Robertson, the work on this publication was evidently done by his journeyman and successor, William Alexander Rind.
 The latter presented a petition to the Council, Apr.
 20, 1790, ‘praying for some compensation for his extraordinary trouble in printing the Journal of the Assembly …’” (Tremaine)</CITE>
 >>(*Comment*: The formal citation for Tremaine’s bibliography is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.1)))

 <a name="5.34.34.4">5.34.34.4</a> **Supplied and conjectured names of manufacturers**.
 Always make a Note on manufacture statement if no name, address, or device of a manufacturer appears on the manifestation or if the responsibility of a manufacturer for a particular manifestation is conjectured.
-In any case of a supplied manufacturer, give supporting evidence in a note on manufacture statement (see [Name of manufacturer, 5.32.35.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.35.1)).
+In any case of a supplied manufacturer, always give supporting evidence in a note on manufacture statement (see [Name of manufacturer, 5.32.35.1](/DCRMR/ppdm/Name-of-manufacturer/#5.32.35.1)).

 >**Example:**
 >Name of manufacturer: <CITE>[Isaac Collins?]</CITE>